score-json/nlohmann_json/TSF/docs/list_of_test_environments.md

     * issue #360 - Loss of precision when serializing <double>
     * issue #366 - json::parse on failed stream gets stuck
     * issue #367 - calling stream at EOF
-    * issue #367 - behavior of operator>> should more closely resemble that of built-in overloads
+    * issue #367 - behaviour of operator>> should more closely resemble that of built-in overloads
         * (empty)
         * (whitespace)
         * one value